 CIM is focused on finding economic mineral deposits and reviving production in the Chibougamau mining camp.
-It has established a short-term objective of defining NI 43-101 compliant resources on selected target properties.
+It has established a short-term objective of defining resources compliant with National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") on selected target properties.

-The CIM shares trade on the TSX Venture Exchange ("TSXV") under the symbol CBG, on the Stuttgart and Frankfurt exchanges under the symbol CLL1, as well as on the OTC Markets (USA) under the symbol CMAUF.
+CIM's shares trade on the TSX Venture Exchange ("TSXV") under the symbol CBG, on the Stuttgart and Frankfurt exchanges under the symbol CLL1, as well as on the OTC Markets (USA) under the symbol CMAUF.